DevoLearn/DevoGraph/README.md

 * developed a Hypergraph model of the embryo.

 ### Pakhi Banchalia
 * developed applications of k-mapper for Topological Data Analysis and Neural Developmental Programs.

+### Lalith Baru
+* continued work on a Hypergraph model of the embryp.

+### Jayadratha Gayen
+* developed a temporal graph neural network (T-GNN) approach.